 What is TAPMI

 TAPMI is an interprofessional clinic with access to a variety of specialists, so patients see more than one healthcare practitioner at different locations.

 In the TAPMI model, your primary care provider plays an active role in your treatment.
 The TAPMI team will provide assessment and a care plan for your chronic pain problem.
 In some cases, treatment may be initiated by TAPMI, however, once you have completed treatment and are stabilized (6– 24 months) you will be returned to your primary care provider for ongoing care, including medication management, with our continued support.
 TAPMI physicians and nurse practitioners will not take over prescribing permanently.

 Throughout the program we will be collaborating with you and your community providers, updating them on your progress within our program and ensuring a seamless transition and discharge of care.

 The treatment and management of pain is complex and requires a wide range of programs and services to help you function and improve your quality of life.
-The TAPMI program consist of engagement in education and a variety of treatment alternatives that aim to promote self-efficacy around caring for your health, with the goal of improving your ability to work and/or function at home and to help with managing your pain.
+At TAPMI, we aim to promote self-efficacy around caring for your health, with the goal of improving your ability to work and/or function at home and to help with managing your pain.

 As a patient of TAPMI, you are offered a wide variety of medical treatments as well as interdisciplinary support services that are fully funded by OHIP.
 These may include one or more of the options listed to the right.